DiveZoneCompany/devzone.solutions/content/terms.md

 ### Content Copyright Policy

-The site design, logo and video content subject to copyright © 2019-{% year %} by The DiveZone Company
+The site design, logo and content are subject to copyright © 2008-{{< year >}} by The DiveZone Company

-User contributions licensed under CC by-SA 3.0 with attribution required.
+User contributions are licensed under CC by-SA 3.0 with attribution required.

 ### Disclaimer